Some people mistakenly believe that coasting in neutral or when you push the clutch in, is safe and saves fuel. Neither beliefs are true.

 Is coasting illegal?

 Coasting while not in gear is not illegal, but it is not recommended.
 As you are not technically fully in control of your vehicle, if you have an accident while coasting, your insurance company might refuse to pay out.
+You might also be fined up to £1000 due to not being in control of your vehicle.

 More guidance is given in rule 122 in the Highway Code.
 Basically, there is no advantage whatsoever in coasting, so it’s best to leave it in gear.